greiginsydney/Intervalometerator/docs/step1-setup-the-Pi.md

 ```txt
 sudo apt-get update && sudo apt-get upgrade -y
 ```

+> If this ends with an error "Some index files failed to download.
+They have been ignored, or old ones used instead." just press up-arrow and return to retry the command.
+You want the Pi healthy and updated before continuing.

 28. `sudo reboot now`

 Your SSH session will end here.
 Wait for the Pi to reboot, sign back in again and continue